Best Backpacking Pack

 - Lack of external pockets

-One of the most comfortable hiking backpacks on the market, the Arc’teryx Altra 65 is right up there with the Gregory Baltoro 65 and the Osprey Atmos 65 AG.
+One of the most comfortable hiking packs on the market, the Arc’teryx Altra 65 is right up there with packs like the Gregory Baltoro 65 and the Osprey Atmos 65 AG.
 At 4.94 pounds, this pack is about average for its size range, but you may not even feel the weight because the pivoting waist belt does such a good job distributing the load weight.
 While the waist belt’s padding is just right, the shoulder straps have a little less than expected.
 It is not terribly uncomfortable, but it seems a little skimpy.

 Instead of open mesh bottle pockets, this backpack offers two zippered side pockets that can easily hold water bottles but are also perfect for more quick access to small items, since they will not fall out.